andycroll/andycroll.com/_posts/2018/2018-05-13-a-job-should-know-whether-to-run-itself.md

 ## Use…

-...use an early `return` to do nothing at the point the job is executed.
+…use an early `return` to do nothing at the point the job is executed.

 ```ruby
 class SendNotificationJob < ApplicationJob